 - Mexican pesos

 Basically, you’ll have the exact currency you need right on your card for you.
 There is no annual fee and the funds can be used in stores, online, and at ATMs to withdraw local currency wherever Visa is accepted.
-Moreover, you can earn 1% cash back until April 30, 2022, on all purchases in the currency you made the transaction.
+Moreover, you can earn 1% cash back until October 31, 2023, on all purchases in the currency in which you made the transaction.

 How To Use The CIBC Air Canada Prepaid Card

 Using this card is fairly straightforward.
 The main way to access the services is online since the only physical location where you can order the card is the Toronto Pearson Airport.
 As long as you have an internet connection and an available $25, you can get started.
 Simply follow these steps:

 - Order the card: Either go to the banking center at the Toronto Pearson Airport or order the card online.
 You will need to load a minimum of $25 Canadian dollars to move forward.
 There is no credit check and the service is available to those who aren’t CIBC customers.

 - Activate the account: The next step is to go through the account registration process.
 This involves going to the online service and accessing your preset PIN.
 From there, you will be prompted to change your credentials.
 If you are unable to access the online service, there is a customer helpline available.